top of page

 Use humor, memes, and witty wordplay on your marketing campaign

-One of simplest, yet hardest ways of catching peoples’ attention (and maintaining it) is through making them laugh.
-The use of witty puns, funny wordplays, trendy memes, as well as humorous content, have been proven effective in humanizing a brand.
+Making people laugh is one of the simplest yet hardest ways to grab their attention and keep them engaged.
+The use of witty puns, funny wordplays, trendy memes, and humorous content has been proven effective in humanizing a brand.

-Meme marketing is one of the subsets of viral marketing, in which a brand makes use of organic interactions and word-of-mouth from social media users.
-The key to a successful humorous campaign is knowing context–knowing what makes this market laugh, knowing why, and packaging the content in a relatable manner.
+Meme marketing is one of the subsets of viral marketing that brands use to leverage organic interactions and word-of-mouth from social media users.
+To make a successful humorous campaign, it's important to know the context of your market, what makes them laugh, why, and how to package the content in a relatable manner.

-Take this tweet by Angkas, for example.
-Angkas is a motorcycle ride-hailing app which is popular for its witty comebacks and original memes.
-The social media handlers of the brand are well-aware of what’s trending, what’s funny, and what’s shareable.
+Take Angkas, for example, a popular motorcycle ride-hailing app that's known for its witty comebacks and original memes.
+The brand's social media handlers are well-aware of what's trending, funny, and shareable.
+They know how to use memes to their advantage, just like in this tweet where they used the Squidward meme from Spongebob Squarepants.

 2. Happily Ever After